 UK markets watchdog overhauls bank overdraft charges

-The Financial Conduct Authority (FCA) said that banks earned more than 2.4 billion pounds (S$4.15 billion) from overdraft charges in 2017, with around 30 per cent of that from unarranged overdrafts - where customers become overdrawn without prior agreement or exceed any agreed overdraft limit.
+The Financial Conduct Authority (FCA) said that banks earned more than £2.4 billion (S$4.2 billion) from overdraft charges in 2017, with around 30 per cent of that from unarranged overdrafts - where customers become overdrawn without prior agreement or exceed any agreed overdraft limit.

 More than half of banks' unarranged overdraft fees came from just 1.5 per cent of customers in 2016, the FCA said.

-Unarranged overdraft fees can, in some cases, be more than ten times as high as fees for payday loans, a sector whose interest rate charges the FCA has already capped.
+Unarranged overdraft fees can, in some cases, be more than 10 times as high as fees for payday loans, a sector whose interest rate charges the FCA has already capped.

 The FCA is proposing that the price for each overdraft is a simple, single interest rate, with no fixed daily or monthly charges.

-Additional proposals related to buy now pay later offers could save consumers 40 million to 60 million pounds.
+Additional proposals related to buy-now-pay-later offers could save consumers £40-60 million pounds.